async-aws/aws/docs/index.md

 ## Backwards compatibility promise

 Backwards compatibility is the most important feature of any open source library.
-This project is inspired by Symfony and will strictly follow their the process to keep backwards compatibility.
+This project is inspired by Symfony and will strictly follow their process to keep backwards compatibility.

 See [Symfony backwards compatibility promise](https://symfony.com/bc) for more information.